-Only Michelle Obama Knows For Sure – Why Barack’s Hair Appears Full Gray On Vacation?
-[Opinion]
+Why Does Barack’s Hair Appear Full Gray On Vacation?
+Only Michelle Obama Knows For Sure [Opinion]

 The peace and serenity you’d expect while paddle boarding on the soft waves of a tranquil ocean doesn’t shine through in the next picture posted, which is seen below.
 Obama looks as far away from relaxing as one can get with the crowd the former president has in tow.
 They are in front of him, in back of him, to the left and to the right of him.
 Yes, they are all around him.
 Sure, he’s well protected, but he’s vacationing in a constant crowd.

-Typically this type of entourage isn’t shown in pictures of the president and first lady.
+Typically, this type of entourage isn’t shown in pictures of the president and first lady.
 Photos of any president and his wife on vacation don’t usually display the crowd that goes along with them.
-In contrast, these pictures seem to give a more realistic view of what vacation as a president or former president is really like.
+In contrast, these pictures seem to give a more realistic view of what a vacation as a president or former president is really like.

 Les Obama poursuivent leur visite des îles polynésiennes https://t.co/5yTyerGt85